HutoriHunzu/quansys/docs/guides/terminal.md

 # 🖥️ Command-Line Usage Guide

-The `pyhfss` command-line interface (CLI) allows you to manage simulation workflows using configuration files — no Python scripting needed.
+The `quansys` command-line interface (CLI) allows you to manage simulation workflows using configuration files — no Python scripting needed.

 There are two primary commands:

-- `pyhfss run`: Run a simulation locally
+- `quansys run`: Run a simulation locally
-- `pyhfss submit`: Submit a simulation job to a compute cluster
+- `quansys submit`: Submit a simulation job to a compute cluster

 Both commands rely on a `config.yaml` file to define the workflow logic and parameters.